tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/00_Galaxy_introduction.md

 ## Galaxy UI

-We will spend some time getting familiar with the Galaxy interface,layout, and key functions that can be performed using Galaxy.
+We'll spend some time getting familiar with the Galaxy interface, layout, and key functions that can be performed using Galaxy.
-We will be using a small subset of the data we will be using for the RNA-Seq workflow to better understand how Galaxy works with an individual dataset.

 The Galaxy User Interface has a top menu bar and three panels: Tools, Main, and History.

 <img src="../img/ui1.png" width="700">